theratioproject/simple/doc/Loops.md

 end

 ```
 The for loop statement looks quite different right ?.
-Well, the `to` word there is just a faster representation of this : `n <
+Well, the `to` word there is just a faster representation of this : `n < 12; n++` as we''ll have in other languages.